tr1s/tris-gulp-boilerplate/README.md

 # tris-gulp-boilerplate — less think, more code 👩‍💻👨‍💻

-#### This [gulp.js](https://gulpjs.com/) boilerplate takes all the hassle out of setting up a project and has all the necessary tools and optimizations ready to go for your website.
-It will help you rank higher on the web by solving issues that arise with when running your site through [Google Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/), those issues being:
+#### This [gulp.js](https://gulpjs.com/) boilerplate takes all the hassle out of setting up a project — it has all the necessary tools and optimizations ready to go for your website.
+It will help you rank higher on Google by solving issues that arise when testing your site on [Google Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/), those issues being:

-1. `Eliminating render-blocking JavaScript and CSS in above-the-fold content`
+* `Eliminating render-blocking JavaScript and CSS in above-the-fold content`
-3. `Minifying HTML/CSS/JavaScript`
+* `Minifying HTML/CSS/JavaScript`
-4. `Optimizing images`
+* `Optimizing images`
-5. `Prioritizing Visible above-the-fold content`
+* `Prioritizing Visible above-the-fold content`
-5. `Reducing server response time`
+* `Reducing server response time`

 _**`Enabling Compression`** and **`Leveraging Browser Caching`** are achieved through methods unrelated to this boilerplate.
 Read [this](https://developers.google.com/speed/docs/insights/EnableCompression) and [this](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching) for more info.
-You won't achieve a 100/100 score until you implement these, but you'll at least be up to 90 without them!_
+You won't achieve a 100/100 optimization score until you implement these, but you'll at least be up to 90 without them!_

 ### Quick start:

-In the terminal, navigate to a location where you want to start your project, then:
+You need [git](https://git-scm.com/) and [node.js](https://nodejs.org/) on your computer before running

 1. `git clone https://github.com/tr1s/tris-gulp-boilerplate.git`
 2. `npm install`